Council Tax: Non-dependant deductions

 Council Tax Benefit was therefore reduced by an amount equal to these hypothetically expected contributions.

+Surcharges

+Beginning in the 2010s, the UK government (as regards England) and the devolved administrations in Scotland and Wales began introducing powers for Council Tax billing authorities in their respective jurisdictions to levy surcharges on properties in their areas classed as either 'long-term empty dwellings' or 'dwellings occupied periodically' (commonly known as second homes or holiday homes).

+England

+The Local Government Finance Act 2012 made provision for billing authorities in England to levy a surcharge of up to 50% on properties empty for at least two years.
+The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 introduced a tiered system of surcharges available to billing authorities, with the charge increasing proportionate to how long the property had been empty.

+The Levelling-up and Regeneration Act 2023 (LURA) reduced the minimum empty period from two years to one year.
+LURA also introduced a surcharge of up to 100% for second homes in England.

+Scotland

+From 1 April 2013, billing authorities in Scotland were given the ability to levy a surcharge of up to 100% on homes empty for more than one year.
+This power was extended to second homes from 1 April 2024.

+The 100% surcharge cap was removed effective 1 April 2026, enabling billing authorities in Scotland to levy a surcharge of any amount.

+Wales

+The Housing (Wales) Act 2014 made provision for billing authorities in Wales to levy a Council Tax surcharge of up to 100% on properties empty for more than one year or used as a second home.
+The Welsh Government subsequently increased the possible surcharge amount to 300%, applicable from 1 April 2023.

 Criticisms

-Council tax has been criticised as regressive, as it is not based upon the occupants ability to pay, and for placing a higher burden on lower earners.
+Council tax has been criticised as regressive, as it is not based upon the occupants' ability to pay, and for placing a higher burden on lower earners.
 Therefore, income scaled alternatives have been proposed, such as the progressive "Scottish Service Tax" proposed by the Scottish Socialist Party, which is scaled into various tax rate bands depending on household income.
 In 2021, academics and thinktanks from across the political spectrum referred to council tax as a "wealth tax" on the poorer parts of Britain.
-The groups and academics stated that council tax needed reform based on homeowners’ ability to pay.
+The groups and academics stated that council tax needed reform based on homeowners' ability to pay.
 As part of a letter sent to then chancellor Rishi Sunak the groups stated that council tax put the "heaviest burden on the young, low-earners, and those living in less prosperous parts of the country, who typically reside in modest properties" and that it should be reformed.